graphia-app/graphia-app.github.io/guide/section3/2_transforms_visualisation_analyses.md

 ## Metrics
 Graphia includes three metrics for analysing a graphs structure:
-- Betweenness centrality is a measure of centrality in a graph based on the shortest paths between nodes.
+- **Betweenness**: centrality is a measure of centrality in a graph based on the shortest paths between nodes.
 The betweeness centrality is the number of these shortest paths that pass through the node.
-- Eccentricity calculates the shortest path between every node and assigns the longest path length found for each node.
+- **Eccentricity**: calculates the shortest path between every node and assigns the longest path length found for each node.
 This is a measure of a node's position within the overall graph structure.
-- PageRank is an algorithm used originally to measure the importance of website pages.
+- **PageRank**: is an algorithm used originally to measure the importance of website pages.
 PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important a node is.

 ![]({{ site.baseurl }}/guide/assets/s3-6.png)
 <div class="caption">Visual display of attribute data.
 (A) Display of clusters (categorical attribute); (B) following 'Remove Leaves' transformation; (C) visualisation of Betweeness centrality values; (D) Eccentricity values; (E) PageRank values; (F) Node degree values.
 C-D are continuous attributes, so colour spectrum and size used for display.
 Betweenness and eccentricity are calculated for both nodes and edges and therefore visual encoding is applied to both.</div>

-## Visualisation of Attribute Information
+## Visualisations

 Visualisations are another important concept.
 Associated with nodes and edges are various attributes.
-This information may have been loaded from the input file or calculated in the application itself.
+This information may have been loaded from the input file, imported afterwards, or calculated in the application itself.
 Visualisations are often tied to the output of Transforms; for example a clustering transform will automatically apply a colour visualisation, so each cluster is coloured differently.

 Clicking **Add Visualisation** (bottom right of graph display window) will open the Add Visualisation dialog.